klausbreyer/folder-feeder/readme.md

 ## Introduction

-This project allows you to easily convert audio files in a directory on your web server into a podcast feed.
-It's perfect for those who have audio files (like audiobooks or downloaded YouTube content) and wish to listen to them in their podcast player.
+In today's digital landscape, YouTube is a treasure trove of engaging content, including many podcasts that unfortunately remain confined within a video format.
+This presents a challenge for those with limited screen time or a preference for audio-only media.
+To address this, I've developed a simple PHP script that can transform any collection of audio files into a podcast feed.
+This tool is especially useful for converting YouTube videos into podcast episodes, allowing you to enjoy them on-the-go, just like any other podcast in your personal playlist.

+## Features

+- Converts a directory of audio files into a podcast feed.
+- Easy to set up on any web hosting service with PHP support.
+- Supports various audio formats, including MP3, M4A, MP4, and WAV.

 ## Requirements

-- A standard web hosting space with PHP support.
+- Web hosting with PHP support.
-- Ability to upload files to this hosting space.
+- FTP or similar access to upload files.
-- Audio files you want to be included in the podcast feed.
+- Audio files (e.g., extracted from YouTube videos) to include in your podcast feed.

-## Setup and Usage
+## How to Use

-### 1. Prepare Your Webspace
+### Step 1: Prepare Your Audio Files

-Ensure that your webspace supports PHP.
-Most shared hosting services and web servers with a LAMP (Linux, Apache, MySQL, PHP) or similar stack should work.
+1. **Download Content**: Use tools like `yt-dlp` to download audio from YouTube.
+Example: `yt-dlp https://www.youtube.com/watch?v=U9mJuUkhUzk`
+2. **Convert to Audio**: Use `ffmpeg` to convert video files to audio.
+Example: `ffmpeg -i input.mp4 -q:a 0 -map a output.mp3`
+3. **Upload Files**: Use FTP to upload the audio files to your web server.

-### 2. Upload the Script
+### Step 2: Set Up the Script

-- Download the `index.php` file from this project.
+1. **Download**: Get the `index.php` script from this repository.
-- Upload `index.php` to the directory on your web server where your audio files are located.

-### 3. Organize Your Audio Files

-- Place all the audio files you want to be available in the podcast feed into the same directory as `index.php`.
+2. **Upload**: Place `index.php` in the same directory as your audio files on the web server.
-- Supported formats include: MP3, M4A, MP4, and WAV.
-You can easily modify the script to support additional formats if needed.

-### 4. Access Your Podcast Feed
+### Step 3: Create Your Podcast Feed

-- Navigate to the directory containing `index.php` using a web browser.
-For example, if you uploaded the file to `https://yourwebsite.com/audio/`, you would simply go to `https://yourwebsite.com/audio/`.
+1. **Access**: Visit the directory URL where `index.php` is located (e.g., `https://yourwebsite.com/audio/`).
-- This URL is your podcast feed.
-Copy it.
+2. **Copy URL**: This URL is your new podcast feed.

-### 5. Add the Feed to Your Podcast Player
+### Step 4: Enjoy Your Podcast

-- Open your podcast player.
-- Look for an option to add or subscribe to a new podcast by URL or RSS feed.
+1. **Add to Player**: Open your podcast player and add a new podcast by URL.
-- Paste the podcast feed URL you copied in the previous step.
+2. **Paste Feed URL**: Use the URL obtained from the previous step.
-- Your audio files should now appear as episodes in your podcast player.
+3. **Listen**: Your audio files will appear as individual podcast episodes.

-## Note
+## Additional Notes

-This is a basic script meant for personal use.
-It doesn't offer advanced features like sorting, metadata editing, or episode descriptions beyond the filename.
-If you need more advanced features, you might need to modify the script or look for a more comprehensive solution.
+This script is designed for simplicity and personal use.
+It does not include advanced features like file sorting, metadata editing, or detailed episode descriptions.
+If you require these capabilities, consider enhancing the script or exploring other solutions.